 It is always good to read at the beginning of the year the list that Register House publishes of the most common children’s names in use in Scotland for the previous year.
-I thought, as a follow up to the original article on Lozi nomenclature from last year, it might be useful and interesting to list some of the more common Lozi names to be found in the Mwandi area with their meanings.
+I thought, as a follow up to the original article on Lozi nomenclature from last year - (What's in a Name), it might be useful and interesting to list some of the more common Lozi names to be found in the Mwandi area with their meanings.
 As a class teacher marking the daily register I have come to recognise Mwandi family names.

 Lozi names, the Siluyana ones, fall into two main categories, nouns and verbal constructions.
 Notulu and Amwalana, from the previous article, are two good examples.
 Most noun-type names consist of a prefix and a stem.
 If we split up the name “Mu-bita”.
 Mu (means a person) and ‘bita’ means to pass or wrestle, hence the meaning the passer-by or the wrestler, think of Jacob/Israel..

 So all Lozi names have a meaning.
 Mukelabai (one born at a bad time), Muyunda( the peeper) and Sitali (one who came on a bad day) are good Mwandi examples.

 Below is a list of some other more common names in Mwandi with their meanings.